nrfconnect/sdk-nrfxlib/nrf_modem/doc/dectphy.rst

 The operation is asynchronous, and the completion of the :c:func:`nrf_modem_dect_phy_rssi` function only signals that the request was sent to the modem.

-RSSI measurements are sent to the application in the :c:member:`nrf_modem_dect_phy_callbacks.rssi` callback function at a configurable interval, as specified by the :c:member:`nrf_modem_dect_phy_rssi_params.reporting_interval` field in the operation parameters.
+RSSI measurements are sent to the application in the :c:enumerator:`NRF_MODEM_DECT_PHY_EVT_RSSI` event at a configurable interval, as specified by the :c:member:`nrf_modem_dect_phy_rssi_params.reporting_interval` field in the operation parameters.

-When the operation has completed, its result is signaled to the application in the :c:member:`nrf_modem_dect_phy_callbacks.op_complete` callback function.
+When the operation has completed, its result is signaled to the application in the :c:enumerator:`NRF_MODEM_DECT_PHY_EVT_COMPLETED` event.
-If any error has occurred in scheduling or executing the operation, it is returned in the callback.
+If any error has occurred in scheduling or executing the operation, it is returned in the event.

 Combined TX and RX operation
 ============================